Who is Lean Frontiers?

 – Toyota Kata: Improvement Kata & Coaching Kata

 – Training Within Industry (TWI): Job Instruction, Job Methods, Job Relations

 – Leadership Development

 What we DON’T do…

 We don’t do consulting.
 That means our events aren’t a means to gain consulting work.
-We run world-class lean learning opportunities, on very focused topics, and bring in the world’s top thought leaders… and that’s it.
+We run world-class lean events, on very focused topics, and gather the world’s top thought leaders… and that’s it.

 I’m as surprised as anyone that over twenty years have elapsed since I first began developing lean enterprises through system design and development, and implementation.
 It’s been a remarkable time as I’ve been fortunate to guide organizations both strategically and tactically through the transformation process – making real, lasting impact in their operations and cultures.

 My career began ‘normally’ enough as a manufacturing engineer with Aisin Seiki, a Toyota Group company transplanted to North America to support Toyota.
 This provided solid, rapid learning opportunities and equipped me to hold positions in engineering, operations, and management working to implement and evolve lean into operational and business practices.
 Consulting with organizations ranging from small privately-held to huge-global corporations rounds out my experience over these twenty years.